Estimation for high-frequency data under parametric market microstructure noise: Estimation under parametric noise

 \subsection{Noise parameter estimation}

-Several estimators have been proposed by \cite{li2016efficient}, \cite{chaker2017high}, \cite{clinet2017testing} in different settings.
-The estimator from \cite{chaker2017high} coincides with the one from \cite{li2016efficient} when $\phi$ is linear (which is the related assumption of the former paper), and this leaves us with only two possible approaches.
+Several estimators have been proposed by \cite{li2016efficient}, \cite{chaker2017high}, \cite{clinet2019testing} in different settings when we assume a null residual noise $\epsilon_t = 0$.
+The estimator from \cite{chaker2017high} coincides with the minimum mean square error (MSE) estimator from \cite{li2016efficient} when $\phi$ is linear (which is the related assumption of the former paper).
+Moreover, the quasi maximum likelihood estimation (QMLE) from \cite{clinet2019testing} reduces to the MSE, due to the Gaussian form of the quasi likelihood function.
+Accordingly, we review the MSE procedure below and give the related limit theory for the noise parameter estimator.